Ottawa in the Winter last updated: December 25th, 2022

 Ottawa Indoor Attractions in the Winter

-Now, of course, like any city in Canada, you don’t have to be outdoors.
+Now, of course, like in any city in Canada, you don’t have to be outdoors.
 There are plenty of things to do indoors, giving you plenty of things to do in all seasons.
 For example, due to Ottawa being Canada’s capital city, it’s home to a variety of incredible museums, all of which are warm and toasty year-round.
 Some of our favourites include:

 Canadian Museum of History